cshtdd/lazy-property-helper/readme.md

 ### Will it create memory leaks?

 No. There are [several unit tests to cover the destruction of the cached objects](https://github.com/camilin87/lazy-property-helper/blob/master/LazyPropertyHelperTests/DestructionTest.cs).
-The result or the expensive computation can be explicitly disposed from the `Dispose` method of the class with the lazy property.
+The result of the expensive computation can be explicitly disposed from the `Dispose` method of the class with the lazy property.